Top 5 Bangkok floating markets shouldn’t be missed

 - Opening time: 7.00 AM – 12.00 PM on weekdays

-Damnoen Saduak is extremely crowded and full of boats selling food and fruit, creating a colorful scene among the common images of a floating market.
+Damnoen Saduak floating market is extremely crowded and full of boats selling food and fruit, creating a colorful scene among the common images of a floating market.
 On the sunny days, when the water surface is brighter, the characteristic color of the goods will be more prominent.
 If you have a passion for photography, this is a great opportunity to take summer vibe photos.

 It is not really a market anymore because most of the activities are for tourism.
 Hence, shopping here is also becoming more costly than in the local weekend markets.